Axolotl Care Hub Axolotl Care Hub The Complete Guide

 Floating can be caused by gas, constipation, warm water, or poor water quality.
 Learn how to troubleshoot buoyancy issues without stressing your axolotl.

-Normal vs Dangerous Floating
+Floating Decision Table: Normal vs Dangerous

 What you seeUsually less urgentMore dangerous